ChanHyeok-Choi/unist-gym-people/README.md

 * **NOTE: If there doesn't exist ChatRoom made by server terminal, Chat Service doesn't work.
 So please make sure POST RestAPI to make a chat room on the terminal.**

 Users just open or access the url: `http://localhost:8080/chatRoom.html`.
 And then, they input a text message and eventually click the send button for sending it to other users.
+Messages sent by you appear in gray, and messages received from others appear in yellow.
 You can see the example as the following:
 ![ChatRoom.png](samples/ChatRoom.png)
 The relevant logs can be showed on the server as following:
 ![ChatRoomServer.png](samples/ChatRoomServer.png)